m-lab/ndt-server/README.md

 port `443`), and metrics available on port 9090.

-Try running a test in your browser (certs will appear invalid to your browser, but everything is safe because this is a test deployment):
+Try running a test in your browser (certs will appear invalid to your browser, but everything is safe because this is a test deployment, hence you should ignore this warning and continue):

 * ndt5: https://localhost:3001/static/widget.html
 * ndt5+tls: https://localhost:3010/static/widget.html